juju/docs/src/en/tutorial-k8s-static-pv.md

     We've used the staging Charm Store in these instructions as the standard
     site does not yet support Kubernetes charms.

-## Installing Kubernetes

 Deploy Kubernetes using the 'kubernetes-core' bundle, which will give us a minimalist cluster:

 ```bash
 juju deploy kubernetes-core